 This is a body of photographs made on the 75th anniversary of Gandhi's Salt March.
 For 25 days, a group of delegates walked in Gandhi's footsteps, retracing his steps through the Indian state of Gujarat.

-The bulk of my classical training took place at the Aegean Center for the Arts in Paros, Greece.
-Between 2007 and 2009, I had the great fortune to study with John and Jane Pack as well as Jeffrey and Liz Carson.
-It was on this remote Greek island that I became immersed in Classical Greek thought and expression.
+The bulk of my classical training took place at the Aegean Center for the Arts in Paros, Greece and Pistoia, Italy.
+Between 2007 and 2009, I studied with John and Jane Pack as well as Jeffrey and Liz Carson.
+It was in this program that I caught a glimpse into Classical and Renaissance thought and expression.
+I also saw with greater clarity how little I knew.
+Below, there is a short video about the Italian Session at the Aegean Center.

-When I returned to the states I still wanted to improve my drawing skills.
-I attended classes at Grand Central Academy, then in midtown Manhattan.
+When I returned to the states I wanted to improve my drawing.
+I attended classes at the Art Students League and Grand Central Academy.
 Although not a full time student, I took classes at night and on weekends.
-At GCA I studied from Bargue plates, in the cast hall and from the figure.
+I studied from Bargue plates, in the cast hall and from the figure.
 Here are a few pieces made during this time.

 These photographs were made along a motorcycle odyssey across Canada and the US.
 I rode alone with a Leica M3 for about a month and a half.
 I was never truly alone, however.
 My old bike had a lot of mechanical problems along the way.
 This meant that I broke down several times, stayed in places and met some marvelous people.
 On one occasion, a black bear woke me up by sniffing along the outside of my tarp.
 These encounters kept me company.